Understanding Carrier Oils: Your Complete Guide to Comedogenic Ratings & Fatty Acid Profiles

 Look for high-linoleic oils with low comedogenic ratings:

-These oils help regulate sebum production and won't feel heavy or greasy.
+These oils help support a more balanced sebum feel and won't feel heavy or greasy.

 For Sensitive or Reactive Skin

-These oils calm inflammation and support barrier repair.
+These oils help calm the feel of reactive skin and support a more comfortable barrier feel.

 Select oils with GLA or unique fatty acid profiles: